Eat & TRINK | Grüner Silvaner and Gravlax

 By now our salmon has been completely “cured.”
 Not healed, mind you, but rather transitioned into gravlax.
 Anticipation of that first delicious bite already has me drooling.
 The flesh has firmed up to waxy tenderness, infused with bitter-fresh flavors of gin and herbs.
 The beetroot lends a touch of sweetness and a beautiful hibiscus hue.
 I slice and serve atop a bed of freshly shaved fennel, a side of Schwarzbrot, and a honey, mustard & dill mayonnaise sauce.

 Now for the wine.
-I choose Silvaner, a variety currently pushing its way onto the international stage from a region, Rheinhessen, that has long been in the limelight.
+I choose Silvaner, a variety currently pushing its way onto the international stage from a region, Rheinhessen, that has long been in the limelight for other varieties.
 Rheinhessen is chock-full of can-do vintners who added high-end winemaking to a region once better known for bulk wine production.
 Rheinhessen lacks the visual drama of Mosel or the Rhine River, with fewer castles than the Rheingau… but today reveals 26,000 hectares of great wines, the congeniality of their makers, and a dizzying range of varieties.

 Weingut Knewitz is located in the northwest corner of the hilly region.
 Vintner, Tobias Knewitz, not yet 30, is making wine well beyond his tender years.
 His estate level Grüner Silvaner is a bread-and-butter wine that beautifully demonstrates the potential of its vintner and vineyards.